TingyunZhang/NYU-Bootcamp-Midterm/README.md

 3. ΔCE = +10.6%

 This means that during high-sentiment periods, the risk-adjusted welfare of a representative investor improves by about 10.6 percentage points.
 Optimism thus appears to reduce perceived disaster risk and increase expected utility, even though overall downside risk remains substantial.

+Overall, the Poisson–Normal Mixture model offers a structured yet imperfect view of sentiment-driven market behavior—capturing shifts in perceived risk but missing the full complexity of real-world crash dynamics.

+### 7. Key Insights and Interpretations

+This project produced several meaningful findings:

+1. Behavioral dynamics drive risk: Market risk is not purely statistical but also psychological.
+Periods of low sentiment coincide with elevated downside risk and frequent crashes.

+2. Inverse sentiment–volume relation: Higher investor optimism tends to reduce trading activity — investors hold positions longer when confident.

+3. Sentiment predicts future risk: Lagged sentiment negatively correlates with future downside semivariance and crash probability, hinting at predictive value.

+4. Model limitations: The Poisson–Normal Mixture captures some aspects of disaster risk but underestimates tail thickness.
+Incorporating time-varying parameters or heavier-tailed innovations could improve accuracy.

+5. Economic relevance: Despite its simplicity, the welfare analysis quantifies the tangible impact of sentiment — optimism may feel good but does not eliminate systemic risk.

+### 8. Conclusion

+This exploratory project demonstrates how social media sentiment and market risk interact dynamically in one of the world’s most volatile and publicly followed stocks.
+Between mid-2021 and mid-2022, Tesla’s investor mood on Reddit fluctuated sharply — often preceding changes in market volatility.
+The analysis revealed that negative sentiment clusters with downside risk, and that higher optimism tends to coincide with calmer, less volatile periods.

+By blending classical finance (downside semivariance, crash risk) with behavioral data (sentiment indices), the study offers a modern perspective on how digital emotions shape real-world asset pricing.